Read This First

 Prompt 3: Has philosophy harmed humans in any way?

-The section turns on Intellectual Elitism and Accessibility.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Intellectual Elitism and Accessibility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Has philosophy harmed humans in any way, Intellectual Elitism and Accessibility, and Intellectual Growth.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Has philosophy harmed humans in any way, Intellectual Elitism and Accessibility, and Intellectual Growth in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around has philosophy harmed humans in any way, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around has philosophy harmed humans in any way, so the page closes with a more usable judgment.

 Justification for Intolerance